emjkenz/SQL-Employee-Tracker/README.md

 WHEN I choose to update an employee role
 THEN I am prompted to select an employee to update and their new role and this information is updated in the database
 ```

+## Installation

+1) Clone the github repository
+2) Use `npm i` to install the packages required
+3) Optional: seed the database using `node seed.js`

+## Usage

+To use the Employee Tracker run `node index.js` to start the program

+See example video on how to use it: [Video](https://drive.google.com/file/d/1WGjdQanWYRcWI2hBtUaQ9lN3b_p6r5RB/view)

+## Licence

+This is licened under the MIT licence